Flood Watch issued for Archer, Clay, Wichita by NWS - NewsBreak

-Effective: 2022-04-27 10:55:00 CDT Expires: 2022-04-28 11:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2022-04-27 10:47:00 CDT Expires: 2022-04-28 11:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Be especially cautious at night when it is harder to recognize the dangers of flooding.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 River forecasts are based on current conditions and rainfall forecasted to occur over the next 24 hours.
 During periods of flooding...Evening forecasts are reissued with updated rainfall forecasts.
 Observed and forecasted stage data plots are available on our Advanced Hydrologic Prediction Service web page at... www.weather.gov/lzk Under the Current Conditions section...Select River and Lakes AHPS.
-Target Area: White; Woodruff The Flood Warning continues for the following rivers in Arkansas White River At Georgetown affecting White, Prairie and Woodruff Counties.
-White River At Des Arc affecting Prairie County.
-White River At Clarendon affecting Arkansas and Monroe Counties.
-White River At Augusta affecting White and Woodruff Counties.
-FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...White River At Augusta. * WHEN...Until further notice. * IMPACTS...At 32.0 feet, Thousands of acres of cropland and farm roads are flooded in White and Woodruff counties.
-Water is isolating homes and camps along the river in White and Woodruff counties. * ADDITIONAL DETAILS - At 10:00 AM CDT Wednesday the stage was 32.1 feet. - Forecast...The river is expected to rise to a crest of 32.3 feet Friday morning, April 29th, and will fall to 32.2 feet just after midnight Saturday, April 30th. - Flood stage is 26.0 feet.
-Fld Observed Forecast 1 PM Crest Location Stg Stg Day/Time Thu Fri Sat Crest Time Date White River Augusta 26.0 32.1 Wed 10 AM 32.2 32.3 32.2 32.3 7 AM 4/29
+Target Area: Jackson; Woodruff The Flood Warning continues for the following rivers in Arkansas Cache River Near Patterson affecting Woodruff and Jackson Counties.
+FLOOD WARNING REMAINS IN EFFECT UNTIL FURTHER NOTICE * WHAT...Minor flooding is occurring and minor flooding is forecast. * WHERE...Cache River Near Patterson. * WHEN...Until further notice. * IMPACTS...At 10.5 feet, Water deep over Woodruff County Road 775 north of HWY 260, and intersection of HWY 37 and HWY 18 east of Grubbs.
+Water is encroaching on yards of homes on Pine Street in Patterson.
+Many acres of cropland, pastures, and timber flooded in Jackson and Woodruff counties.
+At 11.0 feet, Water near homes on Pine Street in Patterson.
+Water deep over Woodruff County Road 775.
+Water around camps along State Highways 14 and 18 in Jackson County.
+Many acres of cropland, pastures, and timberland flooded in Craighead, Jackson, and Woodruff counties. * ADDITIONAL DETAILS - At 10:15 AM CDT Wednesday the stage was 11.0 feet. - Forecast...The river is expected to fall to 10.0 feet Monday morning, May 2nd. - Flood stage is 9.0 feet.
+Fld Observed Forecast 1 PM Crest Location Stg Stg Day/Time Thu Fri Sat Crest Time Date Cache River Patterson 9.0 11.0 Wed 10 AM 10.8 10.5 10.3 FALLING

 Comments / 0